Bidens mark first lady’s birthday with leisurely bike ride

-REHOBOTH BEACH, Del.
-(AP) — President Joe Biden helped his wife celebrate her 70th birthday on Thursday with a leisurely bike ride.
+REHOBOTH BEACH, Del. — President Joe Biden helped his wife celebrate her 70th birthday on Thursday with a leisurely bike ride.

 The president and Jill Biden — with a few Secret Service agents in tow — cycled the paved Cape Henlopen State Park trail near their Delaware beach home.